bartekmp/osmosmjerka/README.md

 ![Main admin page](docs/assets/osmosmjerka-admin-view.png)

 The admin interface supports multiple categories per phrase (separated by spaces), making it easy to organize vocabulary by themes like "Toys Sport Nouns".
 The phrase field serves as the primary key, ensuring data integrity by preventing duplicates during imports.

+### System Settings
+Root administrators have access to system-wide configuration options that control global game behavior and features.
+These settings affect all users unless individually overridden in user profiles.

+**Global Game Features Configuration**
+- **Progressive Hints System**: Enable or disable the progressive hints feature system-wide
+- **Scoring System**: Control whether the scoring and statistics tracking system is active globally
+- **Feature Toggles**: Easily enable or disable major game features for all users

+**How Global Settings Work:**
+- **System-wide Control**: Root administrators can set default behavior for all users
+- **User Overrides**: Individual users can override global settings in their personal profiles
+- **Flexible Management**: Allows for gradual feature rollouts and A/B testing scenarios
+- **Immediate Effect**: Changes take effect immediately for all new game sessions

+**Setting Hierarchy:**
+1. **User Preference**: If a user has set a specific preference, it takes priority
+2. **Global Setting**: If no user preference is set, the global system setting is used
+3. **Default Behavior**: Fallback behavior if neither user nor global settings are configured

+The System Settings panel provides an intuitive interface for managing these configurations, with clear descriptions of each setting's impact and current status indicators.

 ## Language Sets